Can Guinea Pigs Eat Cucumber? (How Much is Safe?)

 Like with other foods, there is always a chance that your guinea pig is allergic or has a bad reaction to cucumber.
 This is rare, but it’s always important to introduce new foods gradually and keep an eye on your guinea pig in case they have an adverse reaction.

-How Often Can Guinea Pigs Eat Cucumber?
+How Often Can Guinea Pigs Eat Cucumbers?

 Guinea pigs can eat cucumbers regularly, a few times a week.
 Offer a couple of thin slices or one thicker half-inch slice per serving.
 Since it’s so high in water, you shouldn’t feed several slices all at once.